theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 Click **[Add List]** to define list parameters that contain multiple values separated by commas e.g., 1,10 or “1”, “10”.
 The placeholders need to be populated with actual values at extraction runtime.<br>
 **Tip:** Parameter0..-n is the default naming for the added parameter.
 You can enter a name of your choice (see the given example: “p_MATNR”).
-3. Click on the drop-down menu (2) and assign one of the following data types to a parameter.
+3. Click on the drop-down menu (2) and assign one of the following data types to a parameter. <br>
 The data types can, but don’t need to correlate to SAP data types.
 - String: This data type can be used for any type of SAP selection field.
 - Number: This data type can be used for numeric SAP selection fields.